zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-04-29-Pocillopora-HMW-Genome.md

 5. Choose your input amount of tissue.
 This gets complicated with coral due to the skeleton.
    1. "*The sample input range is 2–25 mg for most tissues (2–15 mg of DNA-rich/soft organ tissues (e.g., kidney, liver), 2–20 mg for brain).
 The upper limit for tissue input amounts is often limited by the viscosity of the lysed sample, which negatively impacts enzyme access, protein removal, precipitation onto the beads, and dissolving/resuspension of the purified DNA.
 In some samples, the high amounts of fibers or fatty acids can be factors that limit the input amounts.
 If a lower-than-recommended input amount is used, DNA recovery will be significantly reduced.
 Standard and low input protocols are provided to ensure the buffer volumes are appropriate and that precipitation onto the beads is efficient.
 If working with fatty or fibrous tissues (e.g., brain and muscle), and only very small amounts of sample are available (< 5 mg), see guidance in “Using Very Low Input Amounts*”.
 6. Tare pre-chilled ***Monarch Pestle Tube*** on the micro balance and transfer the appropriate amount of frozen tissue powder to tube for weighing.
 Do not use more tissue than recommended (see “Choosing Input Amounts”).
 Work quickly to prevent the tube from warming up on the balance.
+7. **Alternatively:** Tare the chilled mortar on the balance and weigh out the exact amount of tissue you want (clip off pieces from the fragment using clippers over dry ice), keeping the rest of the frozen fragment intact.

 #### Part 1 - Tissue Lysis